-The above includes a file name, a shell command and a keycap, all presented in mono-spaced bold and all distinguishable thanks to context.
+The above includes a file name, a shell command and a key, all presented in mono-spaced bold and all distinguishable thanks to context.

-Key combinations can be distinguished from keycaps by the hyphen connecting each part of a key combination.
+Key combinations can be distinguished from an individual key by the plus sign that connects each part of a key combination.
 For example: